Where are Swan Lake Iris Gardens?

 How many people visit Swan Lake annually?

-It is difficult to determine an exact number; however, based on brochure and map distribution and traffic counts during special events, we estimate annual visits to exceed 250,000.
-Swan Lake Iris Gardens is one of the most popular tourist attractions in the state, with visitors from across the United States, Canada and several Asian and European countries, and has been featured in Southern Living and Better Homes & Gardens.
+Based on brochure, map distribution and traffic counts, we estimate annual visits to exceed 500,000.
+Swan Lake Iris Gardens is one of the most popular tourist attractions in the state, with visitors from across the United States, Canada, South America, and numerous Asian and European countries, and has been featured in Southern Living and Better Homes & Gardens, among others.

 How long are the trails?